Looking better naked.

 Some people LOVE to go out on long runs and just unwind and forget about the stress of life, work, and everything else and that is a pretty powerful motivator to participate in steady state training.

-However, others (like me) get bored easily and aren’t a big fan steady state training for the simple fact that it is BORING.
+However, others (like me) get bored easily and aren’t a big fan of steady state training for the simple fact that it is BORING.

 Which is something you have to honestly consider because compliance and consistency are key.